 - Journaling and keeping track of your emotions

-Once these efforts begin developing into habits, you will be better prepared to cope with difficult emotions or stress and turn to other activities instead of drinking to deal with any problems you are facing.
+Once these efforts begin developing into habits, you will be better prepared to cope with difficult emotions or stress.
+As a result, you’ll be more likely to turn to other activities besides drinking to deal with any problems you are facing.

 This is where online counseling platforms offer solutions.
-For example, BetterHelp is an online counseling platform that helps individuals connect with certified counselors from the comfort of their own home.
-Whether you are just starting the path to recovery on your journey to stop drinking or if you are looking for support to help you avoid a relapse, the counselors at BetterHelp are ready to support you throughout your journey.
-Remember, when you choose to stop drinking, you are never without support.
+For example, BetterHelp is an online counseling platform that helps individuals connect with certified counselors from the comfort of their own homes.
+Whether you are just starting the path to recovery on your journey to stop drinking, or if you are looking to avoid a relapse, the counselors at BetterHelp are ready to support you throughout your journey.